aip-dev/aip.dev/aip/general/0158/aip.md

 **Note:** While a reasonable time may vary between services, a good rule of thumb is three days.

+## Consistency

+When discussing pagination, consistency refers to the question of what to do if the underlying collection is modified while pagination is in progress.
+The most common way that this occurs is for a resource to be added or deleted in a place that the pagination cursor has already passed.

+Services **may** choose to be strongly consistent by approximating the "repeatable read" behavior in databases, and returning exactly the records that exist at the time that pagination begins.

 ## Backwards compatibility

 Adding pagination to an existing operation is a backwards-incompatible change.